 Ferrets are closer biologically and physiologically to humans than the mouse or the rat.
 While they don’t look like us, they are often used as models to study respiratory diseases as they contract the same respiratory viruses as humans and their lungs and airways bare a striking physiological similarity to human lungs.

 Ferrets catch the Flu and are the best model for studying influenza in humans.
-Human influenza naturally infect the ferret, and infection closely resembles that in humans, with similar clinical indicators, pathology and immunity.
+Human influenza naturally infect the ferret, and infection closely resembles that in humans, with similar clinical indicators (sneezing!), pathology and immunity.
 Ferrets have helped understand transmission of the virus, the development process of typical influenza infections, age-related susceptibility to influenza infection and helped in vaccine development.

-Turns out ferrets have more in common with women than men.
+It turns out ferrets have more in common with women than men.
 Their oestrous cycle or sexual cycle is similar to the human menstrual cycle, and have therefore become important in reproduction research.
 In particular, they have been useful in determining the environmental factors that influence seasonal reproductive activity, the sexual differentiation in the brain and the physiological factors which control puberty and ovulation.